-I am reminded that Peter Kropotkin, in several media, explained his opposition to a tendency to start isolated communal experiments, something similar to the desertion and community autonomy with rebel peripheries.1 He asked a leading question: "What would become of the European revolutionary movement if most women and men of strong individuality most of those ready to rebel-went to settle in distant lands, trying to make colonies there?"
-The answer was simple enough: it would cause a drain in militancy; not to mention the creation of settler relations elsewhere.
-In the first communist rebellion, the very same people who took up arms against the Japanese and then the post-independence State became are, of course, proposals to solve the problem of revolutionary isolation, a notable creative solution I think is Peter Kropotkin's The Conquest of Bread (which dealt with the revolutionary isolation of a region the size of Paris and its environs that feeds itself and also reduces working hours),9 but none that have ever been proven to work.
+I am reminded that Peter Kropotkin, in several media, explained his opposition to a tendency to start isolated communal experiments, something similar to the desertion and community autonomy with rebel peripheries.
+He asked a leading question: "What would become of the European revolutionary movement if most women and men of strong individuality-most of those ready to rebel-went to settle in distant lands, trying to make colonies there?"
+The answer was simple isolation problem the size of a nation-state, akin to Cuba, Venezuela, or Bolivia.
+State power fundamentally cannot solve the problem of revolutionary isolation.
+There are, of course, proposals to solve the problem of revolutionary isolation, a notable creative solution I think is Peter Kropotkin's The Conquest of Bread (which dealt with the revolutionary isolation of a region the size of Paris and its environs that feeds itself and also reduces working hours), but none that have ever been proven to work.